FunctionFoundry/fluxury-redux/README.md

 ## Create Master store

-A store to consolidate all stores into a single store, automatically.
+Combine multiple stores into a single store.

 ```js
 import { createMasterStore } from 'fluxury-redux'